Evaluators and Executors

 the results.

-Once evaluation is fininshed it will write three files:
+Once evaluation is finished it will write three files:

-: This file contains the VES results.
-This will only be written if you have provided the metric_name to beves
+predict.json: This file contains the responses and the evaluation results.accuracy.json: This file contains the accuracy results.ves.json: This file contains the VES results.
+This will only be written if you have provided the metric_name to beves.

 Step 7: Plotting VES Results